 US propane inventories

-The Weekly Petroleum Status Report released on October 15, 2015, said that in the week ended October 9, 2015, US propane inventories rose by 1.8 MMbbls (million barrels) to 102.2 MMbbls.
-These levels are 20.8 MMbbls, or 25.5%, greater than they were in the corresponding period last year.
+The EIA’s (U.S. Energy Information Administration) Weekly Petroleum Status Report released on November 4, 2015, showed that in the week ended October 30, 2015, US propane inventories rose by 0.8 MMbbls (million barrels) to 102.4 MMbbls.
+This figure is 22.3 MMbbls, or 27.8%, greater than in the corresponding period last year.
+Propane inventories dropped for the first time in four weeks in the week ended October 16.

-Residential propane prices averaged ~$1.91 per gallon, which was 7 cents per gallon lower than the previous week’s price and 46 cents lower compared to last year.
+Residential propane prices averaged ~$1.92 per gallon, which was about $0.01 per gallon higher than the previous week’s price and $0.48 per gallon lower than last year’s price.

 US propane production

-US propane production stayed flat in the week ended October 9, 2015, at 1.6 MMBpd compared to the week ended October 2.
-These levels are ~2.5% higher than production levels in the corresponding week last year.
+US propane production fell in the week ended October 30, 2015, to ~1.56 MMBpd (million barrels per day) compared to the week ended October 23 when it was ~1.59 MMBpd.
+These levels are ~0.6% higher than production levels in the corresponding week last year.

 US propane demand

-Propane demand for the week ended October 9, 2015, increased to 0.86 MMbpd from 0.82 MMbpd in the week ended October 2.
-However, these levels are ~21% lower than they were in the same period of 2014.
+Propane demand for the week ended October 30, 2015, decreased to 0.83 MMbpd from 1.0 MMbpd in the week ended October 23.
+These levels are ~35% lower than they were in the same period of 2014.

 NGL Energy Partners makes up 2% of the Alerian MLP ETF (AMLP).
 Suburban Propane Partners, AmeriGas Partners, and NGL Energy Partners make up ~3.5% of the First Trust North American Energy Infrastructure ETF (EMLP).